 # Arithmetic operations y = w * x + b y

 3 * 4 + 5 = 17.
 What makes PyTorch special is that we can automatically compute the derivative of

 True i.e. w and b.
 To compute the derivatives, we can call the

 # Compute derivatives y.backward()

-y with respect to the input tensors are stored in the
+y w.r.t the input tensors are stored in the

 .grad property of the respective tensors.